-Frances oversees Housing assignments, including extensions, early arrivals and interim assignments.
-She also coordinates SIC and FSL Housing for the academic year.
+Frances is Manager, Housing Services.
+She is responsible for extensions, early arrivals and interim assignments.
+Frances also coordinates SIC and FSL Housing for the academic year.

 Frances joined Columbia Housing in 2006.
 She previously worked at Citibank, Scotiabank, and the non-profit organization Children International.
 Frances studied at the Universidad Catolica Madre y Maestra in the Dominican Republic and is currently enrolled in the Columbia University School of General Studies.

 Charlie Tatis is Assistant Director of Housing Services, overseeing the undergraduate housing assignments process throughout the academic year with the goal of ensuring that students are assigned to rooms or suites that meet their needs and positively impact their Columbia experience.
 During the summer months, Charlie also manages our Summer and Conference Housing programs, providing space in the residence halls for guests attending a variety of conferences and events on campus, including accommodations for guests of graduating seniors during University Commencement and annual reunions hosted by the Columbia Alumni Association.
 In addition to all this, he is pursuing a Bachelor of Science Degree in Sports and Recreation from Lehman College.